-It seems incredibly early to be writing about flu but the Government, concerned that flu and COVID potentially circulating together this winter will be a dreadful combination leading to many excess deaths hospital and admissions, are launching a campaign to encourage all over 65s and those in 'at risk' qroups
+It seems incredibly early to be writing about flu but the Government, concerned that flu and COVID potentially circulating together this winter will be a dreadful combination leading to many excess deaths and hospital admissions, are launching a campaign to encourage all over 65s and those in 'at risk' groups (pregnant women, diabetics, those with COPD, asthma, kidney and heart problems and those who are immunosuppressed) to have their flu vaccine this year.

-(pregnant women, diabetics, those with COPD, asthma, kidney and heart problems and those who are immunosuppressed) to have their flu vaccine this year.
 These groups will be given priority when our vaccine arrives (hopefully mid-September).
-Later in the year, there is a plan extend the to programme to all those over 50, but this will depend on sufficient vaccine stocks being available.
+Later in the year, there is a plan to extend the programme to all those over 50, but this will depend on sufficient vaccine stocks being available.

-Social distancing and traditional flu clinics do not go together, so we discussing other are ways of ensuring we vaccinate as many patients as soon as possible yet keeping everyone safe.
+Social distancing and traditional flu clinics do not go together, so we are discussing other ways of ensuring we vaccinate as many patients as soon as possible yet keeping everyone safe.
 We expect to have more details in September.
-Please be assured - if invite you we to surgery, you will be safe.
+Please be assured - if we invite you to surgery, you will be safe.